Laundry. The necessary evil of every living human soul (excepting nudists).

 This post contains affiliate links

-Camp 1: Everyone is responsible for their own laundry.
+Camp 1: Everyone is responsible for their own laundry to some degree.

 I am looking forward to becoming a member of this camp.
 My children will have to be older, and it will take a certain amount of training, but I think this is the best system for saving time and teaching children responsibility.

 - Pre-sort clothes by family member.
-Each family member has a basket/hamper in a convenient location for their clothes that they wash/dry/fold/put away.
+Each family member has a basket/hamper in a convenient location for their clothes that they collect their dirty clothes in.
+They then wash/dry/fold/put away using the same basket to help them carry it.

 - Have one communal hamper for dirty towels and washcloths.
 Buy only white ones so they can all be washed together and bleached if needed.
 You can rotate who is responsible for these.